BAO-Rongxin/AES128-Encryption-and-Decrytion-in-Verilog/README.md

   Follow these steps to utilize the cryptographic system:

     Input a 128-bit encryption key into the chip via the UART interface.
 Ensure that you include a 0x0D,0x0A end symbol after 16 transitions to indicate the end of key input.
-    Once the key is successfully buffered, input the 128-bit original message or ciphertext into the chip.
+    Once the key is successfully buffered, input the 128-bit plaintext or ciphertext into the chip.
 Again, conclude with a 0x0D,0x0A end symbol.
     The internal AES module will process the information and send the result through UART, including an end symbol to signify completion.

 Testing and Verification